-The flame length is 0.4 - 0.6 m depending on the kind of gas, air and gas pressures versus the pressure in combustion chamber.
+The flame length is 0.6 - 0.8 m depending on the kind of gas, gas pressure and pressure in combustion chamber.

 In addition, using Fireye high tension igniter type HTSS in the Spark & Sense version, the center electrode of igniter rod is also an ionization rod extended into the primary combustion zone and specially designed to work with SureFire IITM Pilots.
-The HT igniter creates the electric arc to ignite the gas, and then the electric circuit switches the operating mode for ionization detection, confirming the presence of the igniter flame.
+The HT igniter initially creates the electric arc to ignite the gas, and then the electric circuit switches the operating mode for ionization detection, confirming the presence of the igniter flame.